Urticaria, Hives, Nettle Rash or Angioedema

 Specialist urticaria testing in Chronic Urticaria may be necessary to exclude other underlying illnesses or to confirm the presence of “auto-antibodies” in the blood stream (“Anti IgE Receptor Autoantibodies” and “Basophil Histamine Release” can be measured).
 The Autologous Serum Skin Test (ASST) raises a weal on re-injection of the patients serum and is a good indicator of Auto-antibodies.

 Highly specialised third line treatments may include Immunosuppressive drugs such as Ciclosporin (autoimmune urticaria), Methotrexate (non-autoimmune urticaria), and Sulphasalazine (Pressure urticaria).
 Androgen hormones, Thyroxine, Nifedipine and Warfarin have been used with variable efficacy as well.
 Colchicine and Dapsone are useful in treating Urticarial Vasculitis.
 If available, Immunoglobulin injections, Plasmaphoresis have been used.
-The use of a novel asthma drug, the anti-IgE monoclonal antibody Omalizumab (Xolair) may be necessary.
-Although expensive at £ 500 per month, the drug is effective at clearing chronic urticaria and has been approved as third line therapy for Chronic Urticaria by the US FDA and UK NICE guidelines.
+The use of a novel asthma drug, the anti-IgE monoclonal antibody Omalizumab (Xolair) may be necessary if no other treatment is effective.
+Although expensive at £ 500 per month, the drug is very effective at clearing chronic urticaria and has been approved as third line therapy for Chronic Urticaria by the US FDA and UK NICE guidelines.
+However when the treatment is stopped , the urticaria tends to recur.

 Powell RJ, Leech S, Till S et al, BSACI guidelines for the management of chronic urticaria and angio-oedema.
 Clin Exp Allergy 2015: 45; 547-565.

 Greaves MW, Kaplan AP.
 Urticaria and Angioedema (Marcel Dekker 2004)